75ml Dry Gin

 15ml Olive Brine

-Add all ingredients to a mixing glass filled with ice.
-Stir for 30 seconds to combine, chill, and dilute the ingredients.
-Strain into a Martini glass and garnish with 2-3 olives on a cocktail stick.
+Add all ingredients to a mixing glass filled with ice and stir for 30 seconds to combine, chill, and dilute the ingredients.
+Strain into a martini glass.